armele/ott/README.md

   - Each set of 20 armor is a new color (brown, iron, gold, etc)
 - Pale Garden 1:1 backport
   - Because it's awesome and I want it
+- Suppressed the "Experimental Features" warning for new instances